AminahAsif/Mri-Brain-Tumor-uq-xai-fairness/README.md

 ### 3. Explainability Panel - Three Methods

-- **Grad-CAM++** — class activation heatmap on EfficientNetB3's `top_conv` layer
+- **Grad-CAM++**, class activation heatmap on EfficientNetB3's `top_conv` layer
-- **LIME** — superpixel perturbation (500 samples, 8 features)
+- **LIME**, superpixel perturbation (500 samples, 8 features)
-- **Integrated Gradients** — path integral attribution, Shapley-value-consistent (used in place of SHAP, which is incompatible with TF 2.20/Keras 3)
+- **Integrated Gradients**, path integral attribution, Shapley-value-consistent (used in place of SHAP, which is incompatible with TF 2.20/Keras 3)

 All three methods showed spatial agreement on tumor regions for glioma and meningioma.
 For the pituitary class, Grad-CAM++ activation extended beyond the expected sella turcica region despite high model confidence, disclosed here as a known limitation rather than concealed.
 Disagreements at fine spatial scales are documented as informative rather than hidden.

 ### 4. Fairness Audit

-- Simulated age and gender demographics based on epidemiological literature — disclosed clearly, not treated as real clinical data
+- Simulated age and gender demographics based on epidemiological literature, disclosed clearly, not treated as real clinical data
 - Fairlearn equalized odds difference < 0.1 for all four classes
 - AIF360 Reweighing: gender disparate impact 0.9703 → 1.0000
-- Finding: the 61+ age group represents 38.1% of high-uncertainty predictions vs 26.3% of the test set — an 11.8-percentage-point gap, and the model is least confident on the most under-represented group
+- Finding: the 61+ age group represents 38.1% of high-uncertainty predictions vs 26.3% of the test set, an 11.8-percentage-point gap, and the model is least confident on the most under-represented group
 - Artifact robustness: JPEG compression robust (~90% at q=50); severe Gaussian blur degrades to ~55%; real directional motion blur (5–15px) degrades to as low as 57%; additive Gaussian sensor noise degrades more gradually, to ~73% at the highest tested noise level

 ### 5. Deployment